Bitbucket Auto Deploy with Pipelines (CI/CD)

 Step 6: Test Pipelines Deployment

-- Add a file or commit changes from your local machine to Bitbucket repository.
+• Add a file or commit changes from our local machine to the Bitbucket repository.

-- Click on "Pipelines" in left side navigation of repository.
+• Click "Pipelines" in the left side navigation of the repository.

-- When pipelines are deployed successfully you should see successful builds like in screenshot below.
+• When pipelines are deployed successfully, we should see successful builds like in the screenshot below.